facebook/react-native-website/website/contributing/how-to-run-and-write-tests.md

 A common type of integration test is the snapshot test.
 These tests render a component, and verify snapshots of the screen against reference images using `TestModule.verifySnapshot()`, using the [`FBSnapshotTestCase`](https://github.com/facebook/ios-snapshot-test-case) library behind the scenes.
 Reference images are recorded by setting `recordMode = YES` on the `RCTTestRunner`, then running the tests.

 Snapshots will differ slightly between 32 and 64 bit, and various OS versions, so it's recommended that you enforce tests are run with the [correct configuration](https://github.com/facebook/react-native/blob/main/scripts/.tests.env).

 It's also highly recommended that all network data be mocked out, along with other potentially troublesome dependencies.
 See [`SimpleSnapshotTest`](https://github.com/facebook/react-native/blob/main/IntegrationTests/SimpleSnapshotTest.js) for a basic example.

 If you make a change that affects a snapshot test in a pull request, such as adding a new example case to one of the examples that is snapshotted, you'll need to re-record the snapshot reference image.

-To do this, change `recordMode` flag to `_runner.recordMode = YES;` in [RNTester/RNTesterSnapshotTests.m](https://github.com/facebook/react-native/blob/136666e2e7d2bb8d3d51d599fc1384a2f68c43d3/RNTester/RNTesterIntegrationTests/RNTesterSnapshotTests.m#L29), re-run the failing tests, then flip record back to `NO` and submit/update your pull request and wait to see if the Circle build passes.
+To do this, change `recordMode` flag to `_runner.recordMode = YES;` in [RNTester/RNTesterSnapshotTests.m](https://github.com/facebook/react-native/blob/136666e2e7d2bb8d3d51d599fc1384a2f68c43d3/RNTester/RNTesterIntegrationTests/RNTesterSnapshotTests.m#L29), re-run the failing tests, then flip record back to `NO` and submit/update your pull request and wait to see if the CircleCI build passes.

 ### Android Unit Tests